DPFP/chuwa0620/ShortQuestions/annotations.md

 @Service
 By marking a class with @Service, you are indicating that it serves the role of a service or business logic component.
 This helps in semantic clarity and provides a standardized way of defining and autodetecting service classes within the application context.

+@Document and @Entity
+@Document Used for nosql database to identify a model, whereas @Entity is used in sql to map to a table in database.

+@QueryMapping
+Used in graphql to annotate a query operation.

+@MutationMapping
+Used in graphql to annotate a create or update or delete operation.

 ## 2
 The table will have two columns.